hi021/genius-lyrics-api/README.md

 ```
 tsc
 ```
 5. That's it!
-You can now use the project like a package.
+You can now use the project like any local package.